German Cheesecake

 Method

 First make the pastry.
 Put the flour, icing sugar and salt in a mixing bowl.
 Cut up the shortening and rub it into the flour mixture to form fine "crumbs".
-Beat the egg yolks and water try, Clay Doll Making together and add to the flour.
-Mix quickly with a knife, adding a little more water look at, Lotus Position if you need to make the pastry mix hold together better.
+Beat the egg yolks and water have a look at, Glass Display Cabinet together and add to the flour.
+Mix quickly with a knife, adding a little more water , Sugar Free Honey Muffins if you need to make the pastry mix hold together better.
 Don't over-mix or add too much liquid otherwise the pastry will lose its crumby texture.

 Make the pastry mix into a ball, cover with cling wrap and chill in the refrigerator for between 15 minutes and an hour (and no longer than three days).